 Uppåkra in South-Western Sweden presents a remarkable continuity.
 For more than a thousand years, the place functioned as a cultic, commercial and elite centre.

 How widespread was the Justinian Plague in the 6th century?
 And how devastating?
 New research indicates a situation much like that of the Later Middle Ages.

 1300 bones have been picked to crate order out of chaos in the famous bone caskets in Winchester Cathedral.
 Next week, one of the results - the skeleton of Emma - will be revealed.

-The church in Lisbjerg is considered the oldest in the Lisbjerg Hundred and dates to c.
+The medieval church in Lisbjerg dates to c.
 AD 1100 – 1150.
 However, a predecessor in the form of a wooden stave church was built as part of a fenced manor c.
 1000 – 1100.

 Scone is best known for the Stone of Scone, also known as the Stone of Destiny or the Stone of Coronation.
 Less well known is that Scone was the primary ceremonial and legislative gathering place in Scotland.
 Recently, the results from extensive archaeological excavations were published.

 Is a shift in “culture” the result of local evolutions or the meeting up of people?
 And how does such “meetings” play out culturally?
 Since the “invention” of new archaeology, this question has caused multiple controversies among archaeologists as well as historians.
 New aDNA studies lead the way to document the actual character of migratory movements.